 A: No, student fees will not be affected by the new campus or academic realignment.

 Q: HOW CAN I LEARN MORE ABOUT PARTNERING WITH UCF DOWNTOWN?

-A: As UCF President John Hitt said, “An expanded footprint for UCF in downtown Orlando is a game changer.
+A: As President Emeritus John Hitt said, “An expanded footprint for UCF in downtown Orlando is a game changer.
 However, a number of essential stakeholders need to join us in common cause to realize our vision.”
-If you are interested in learning more about how you can support UCF Downtown either through business partnerships or community initiatives, contact UCF Downtown Vice Provost Thad Seymour, Jr., at Thad.Seymour@ucf.edu.
+If you are interested in learning more about how you can support UCF Downtown either through business partnerships or community initiatives, contact Vice President for Partnerships and Chief Innovation Officer Thad Seymour, Jr., at Thad.Seymour@ucf.edu.
 To learn more about how you can financially support the project, contact Mike Morsberger, Vice President for Alumni Relations and Development and CEO of the UCF Foundation, Inc., at Mike.Mors@ucf.edu.

 Q: HOW CAN I SHARE MY THOUGHTS OR QUESTIONS ABOUT THE PROJECT?